ported-pw/ported-pw.github.io/_posts/2022-06-04-Persistent-OpenVPN-Client-on-Alpine-Linux.md

    `/etc/openvpn/[your client name].conf`
 3. Symlink an alias to the `init.d` service:
    `ln -s /etc/init.d/openvpn /etc/init.d/openvpn.[your client name]`.
-   The service will find the file based on it's invoked service name.
+   The service will find the file based on its invoked service name.
 3. `rc-service openvpn.[your client name] start`

 And now you can make it persistent: